CheeseGodRoblox/RoJuicer/README.md

 3- Wine modification script to fix cursor getting stuck (downloaded and initialized from the link: "https://pastebin.com/raw/5SeVb005")<br/>
 4- Grapejuice (manager), Roblox Player (including beta with the new browserless interface), and Roblox Studio<br/>

-CREDITS:<br/>
+*=Optional, you have the chance when in the install script CREDITS:<br/>

 Mouse locking issue fixed by Brinker7, who is also the creator of Grapejuice<br/>